npqst/sabsr3-g2-pharmokinetics/README.md

 - X = mass of drug administered at each dose
 - run_mode = option to switch between 'save', which saves the plot, solution, and parameter output files, and 'test', which simply displays the plot of the solution
 - dose_mode = the dose function, which can be chosed from 'normal', which is a single dose, and 'pulse', which initiates a series of pulse doses
+- time = time period in which dosing is observed (hours - maximum 5)

 ## Installation